gotchacode/staty/readme.md

-#Staty is a full fledged twitter client
+#Staty
 <hr>
+It is a cute commandline twitter client that is extendible to support your needs.

 ##Tweets options: